 by Kirsten Howard

-Have you ever clicked on an exciting link or potentially explosive news story, only to find yourself watching the 1987 Rick Astley hit 'Never Gonna Give You Up'?
+Have you ever clicked on an exciting link or potentially explosive news story, only to find yourself watching the video for Rick Astley's 1987 hit 'Never Gonna Give You Up'?
 Then you’ve been rickrolled, my friend.

 A classic bait-and-switch scenario, the meme is as popular now as it’s ever been.

-“I think it’s just one of those odd things where something gets picked up and people run with it,” the eponymous singer told the L.A.
-Times in 2008.
+“I think it’s just one of those odd things where something gets picked up and people run with it,” the eponymous singer told the Los Angeles Times in 2008.
 “But that’s what's brilliant about the Internet.”

 And despite the prevalence of the meme, he has no plans to remix or re-release the song to cash in on the phenomenon.